tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 The following tools are helpful to validate CR card artifacts:

-* The [HL7 FHIR Validator](https://confluence.hl7.org/display/FHIR/Using+the+FHIR+Validator) can be used to validate the CR card's FHIR bundle
+* The [ACSA STD Validator](https://acsa.afrika/display/FHIR/Using+the+FHIR+Validator) can be used to validate the CR card's ACSA STD bundle
-* The [CR cards Dev Tools](https://github.com/smart-on-fhir/cr-cards-dev-tools) can be used to validate the various CR card artifacts.
+* The [CR cards Dev Tools](https://github.com/smart-crvs/cr-cards-dev-tools) can be used to validate the various CR card artifacts.

 Other resources that are helpful for learning about and implementing SMART CR cards include:

-* The [code used to generate the examples](https://github.com/smart-on-fhir/cr-cards/tree/main/generate-examples) present in the spec.
+* The [code used to generate the examples](https://github.com/smart-crvs/cr-cards/tree/main/generate-examples) present in the spec.
 * A [Jupyter Notebook walkthrough](https://github.com/dvci/cr-cards-walkthrough/blob/main/SMART%20Health%20Cards.ipynb) and [demo portals](https://demo-portals.smarthealth.cards/) which demonstrate creating, validating and decoding a SMART CR card as a QR code.

 ## What software libraries are available to work with SMART CR cards?

-The [Libraries for SMART CR cards](https://github.com/smart-on-fhir/cr-cards/wiki/Libraries-for-SMART-cr-cards) wiki page includes suggestions about useful libraries.
+The [Libraries for SMART CR cards](https://github.com/smart-crvs/cr-cards/wiki/Libraries-for-SMART-cr-cards) wiki page includes suggestions about useful libraries.

 # Potential Extensions